 However, ignoring culture can lead to negative health consequences in many ways:

 - Patients may choose not to seek needed services for fear of being misunderstood or disrespected.

-- Patients may not adhere to medical advice because they do not understand or do not trust the provider.
+- Patients may not adhere to medical advice because they do not understand or do not trust the health care professional.